List of Courage the Cowardly Dog characters: Basil

+Basil is a male burglar who appears in the episode “Family Business”.
+Bizarrely he calls Muriel ‘Mama Mashed Potatoes’, Eustace ‘Uncle Twinkletoes’ and Courage ‘Nigel’, after the members of his family who he lived with previously.
+He later sends the Bagges a letter explaining he has since given up a life of crime and has become an underwater electric eel massage therapist.

 The Star-Maker

 The Star-Maker is a squid from space who landed on Earth with her unhatched offspring.
 She and her mate are the last of their kind.
-After her mate died saving them from a space whale, she escapes to Earth to hatch the eggs.
-Eustace called the US government, who contained the squid in a mobile laboratory, but Courage manages to hatch her offspring, who flew up into space to make new stars.
-Afterwards, she died peacefully and her body became a garden of large flowers and bushes.
+After her mate died saving them from a space whale, she escaped to Earth to hatch the eggs.
+After being found near the Bagge’s farmhouse, Eustace calls the US government, which contains the squid in a mobile laboratory.
+Courage manages to hatch her offspring, who return to space to make new stars.
+Afterwards, the Star-Maker dies peacefully and her body becomes a garden of large flowers and bushes.